abedhadipour/Dcm2Bids/docs/tutorial/first-steps.md

     You use the [dcm_qa_nih][dcm_qc_nih] data because it is the data used by the dcm2niix developers to validate the DICOM to NIfTI conversion process and it has been proven stable since 2017.
-It also includes data from both GE as well as Siemens MRI scanners so it gives a bit a diversity of data provenance.
+It also includes data from both GE as well as Siemens MRI scanners so there is a bit a diversity of data provenance.

 To download the data, you can use your terminal or the GitHub interface.
 You can do it any way you want as long as the directory with the dicoms is in